C11320591/personio-challenge/README.md

 For this challenge, I used the AWS CDK for the purposes of creating infrastructure to host the webserver which is managed by Kubernetes.

 ### Stack Definition
 The CDK stack is relatively simple.
 It contains a single but powerful construct; - `EKS.Cluster` ([docs](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_eks.Cluster.html)).
 By omitting constructor properties related to the AWS VPC, CDK takes care of creating the required resources (Subnets, NAT Gateways, Elastic IPs, etc) for hosting the cluster.
-I did however an optional property in the constructor:
+I did however add an optional property in the constructor:
 * _**defaultCapacity**_ - a value that defaults to 2 but is overwritten here to deploy a single host in each availability zone.

 ### Application Deployment
-Additionally, the stack includes two Kubernetes manifests (Deployment, Service) that are used to deploy the application upon stack creation.
+The stack includes two Kubernetes manifest objects (Deployment, Service) that are used to deploy the application upon stack creation.
 Of course, this could be done manually by connecting to the cluster post-infrastructure creation and applying the manifests using `kubectl` – however, I wanted to demonstrate that how can be achieved via CDK.

 A possible disadvantage of applying the cluster configuration via CDK is running the risk of manually updating the cluster (using `kubectl`) rendering the stack definition as stale until it is manually updated.

 ### Traffic Distribution
 The webserver is deployed to EC2 Worker Nodes in multiple availability zones.
 This is configured to ensure that the webserver remains online in the event that a zone(s) becomes unreachable.
 Additionally, the Kubernetes service type is configured as _“LoadBalancer”_ which places the EC2 Worker Nodes behind an AWS Classic ELB to ensure that inbound traffic is evenly distributed amongst the Pods running the webserver
-(See `serviceManifest.spec.type` in the [manifest](https://github.com/C11320591/personio-challenge/blob/master/cdk/lib/manifests/manifests.ts)).
+(See `serviceManifest.spec.type` in manifest.ts).

 ---